alissatroiano/Hue/README.md

 - I used this [Stack Overflow](https://stackoverflow.com/questions/31456576/django-footer-and-header-on-each-page-with-extends) thread for header, footer and body content templating with Django.

+### Media

 - The images used for the products in this project are all licensed under The Creative Commons license and were copied from:

+#### Home page

+- Hue's images (`/home/index.html`) were copied from the following sources:

+- **Hero** background image: Pexels](https://www.pexels.com/photo/abstract-painting-2156881/)

+- The favicon image was downloaded from [The Noun Project](https://thenounproject.com/term/tint/120414/) and is licensed by [Creative Commons](https://creativecommons.org)

+- The background image for the **Surrealism** category card was copied from [Shutterstock](https://www.shutterstock.com/image-photo/goldfish-shark-fin-swim-fish-bowl-1339322579)

+- The background image for the **Photo-Painting** category card was copied from [Shutterstock](https://www.shutterstock.com/image-illustration/oil-painting-conceptual-abstract-picture-eye-1445018480)

+- The background image for the **Glitch Art** category card was copied from [Shutterstock](https://www.shutterstock.com/image-photo/goldfish-shark-fin-swim-fish-bowl-1339322579)

+#### User Authentication

+- The background image (medium+ screens only) on the **Login** page was copied from [Shutterstock](https://www.shutterstock.com/image-photo/pink-color-paint-splash-isolated-on-44525089)

+- The background image (medium+ screens only) on the **Signup** page was copied from [Shutterstock](https://www.shutterstock.com/image-illustration/isolated-splash-paint-3d-illustration-rendering-520435762)

+#### Shop Products

 **Glitch Art**